imwally/pasteup/README.md

 Pasteup
 =======

-Create anonymous pastes directly from the command line.
+Create anonymous gists directly from the command line.

-pasteup expects files as arguments to upload:
 <code>$pasteup file1.txt file2.txt file3.txt</code>

-otherwise it will launch vi to create a new page.
+If no arguments are given then vi is launched to create a new paste.
+After pasting, just close vi (:q) and pasteup will return the gist url.